 Being the most extensive anywhere in the world, the Banaue Rice Terraces are listed by the UNESCO World Heritage Sites as the first "combined cultural and natural site". and are often referred to as "the eighth wonder of the world".

-When staying overnight, you can usually enjoy a cultural show at a local hotel, and when dining, we recommend you try local dishes native to this part of the Philippines.
+Staying overnight in Banaue, you can often enjoy a cultural show at a local hotel, and when dining, we recommend you try local dishes native to this part of the Philippines.

 At Batad you can enjoy trekking through lush forest, walk the world-famous rice terraces, which appear before you like an amphitheatre.
 Next, head off to take in the sights of the amazing Tappiyah waterfalls

-Why Not Combine Banaue & Sagada with Vigan and Laoag!
+Combine Banaue & Sagada with Vigan and Laoag

 Explore Banaue, Sagada & the Cordillera Mountains by Motorcycle!